MunazaAshraf10/open-rvq-encoder-minimax-music3/README.md

 float64, and the fused attention kernel matches the unfused reference to the resolution of the dtype.
 Cases that need a GPU are skipped when none is present. tests/test_style.py enforces the repository conventions, so they cannot drift.

-## Documentation and paper

-docs/formulas.md gives every formula with its source location, docs/dataset.md the corpus, docs/training.md the four published recipes and their equivalents here, docs/evaluation.md the protocols with published and reproduced results, and docs/benchmarks.md the measurements.

 ## Links